Meet our academic and professional staff at Dartington Trust.

-Dr Ric Allsopp is Associate Faculty for Reimagining Performance Practice, and co-wrote the course with Tim Bolton.
+Dr Ric Allsopp is Associate Faculty for Theatre: Reimagining Performance Practice.

 Most recently he edited Blind Spot: Staring Down the Void with the artist Karen Kipphoff for the Norwegian Theatre Academy (PR Books, 2020) and Our Gruesome Cultural Heritage: Reframing Memory with the scenographer Serge von Arx, (NTA, 2021).

-Emma Bush is Associate Lecturer for our Poetics of Imagination and Reimaginging Performance Practice courses.
+Emma Bush is senior lecturer, Poetics of Imagination and Associate Lecture for Theatre: Reimagining Performance Practice.
 She works in the field of art and ecology, making performance, site-specific walks, writing and workshops.